Bangladesh: Energy

 Bangladesh, a country experiencing daily blackouts several times a day in 2009, achieved 100% electrification by 2022.
 It is gradually transitioning to a green economy and has the largest off-grid solar power programme in the world, benefiting 20 million people.
 An electric car called the Palki is being developed for production in the country.
 Biogas is being used to produce organic fertiliser.
 The under-construction Rooppur Nuclear Power Plant, under-construction with assistance from the Russian company Rosatom, will be the first operational nuclear power plant in the country.
 Its first unit, out of the two total units, is expected to go into operation in 2025.

 Bangladesh continues to have huge untapped reserves of natural gas, particularly in its maritime territory.
 A lack of exploration and decreasing proven reserves have forced Bangladesh to import LNG from abroad.
-Gas shortages were further exacerbated by the Russian invasion of Ukraine.
+Gas shortages were further exacerbated by the Russo-Ukrainian war.
 Bangladesh stopped buying spot price LNG temporarily in July 2022, despite constant load-shedding, due to a steep price hike in the global market.
 It restarted buying spot price LNG once again in February 2023 as prices eased.

 While government-owned companies in Bangladesh generate nearly half of Bangladesh's electricity, privately owned companies like the Summit Group and Orion Group are playing an increasingly important role in both generating electricity, and supplying machinery, reactors, and equipment.
 Bangladesh increased electricity production capacity from 5 gigawatts in 2009 to 25.5 gigawatts in 2022.
 It plans to further increase it to 50 gigawatts by 2041.
 US companies like Chevron and General Electric supply around 55% of Bangladesh's domestic natural gas production and are among the largest investors in power projects.
 80% of Bangladesh's installed gas-fired power generation capacity comes from turbines manufactured in the United States.

 Tourism

 The Sundarbans is the largest mangrove forest in the world.

 The tourism industry is expanding, contributing some 3.02% of total GDP.
 Bangladesh's international tourism receipts in 2019 amounted to $391 million.
 The country has three UNESCO World Heritage Sites (the Mosque City, the Buddhist Vihara and the Sundarbans) and seven tentative-list sites.
 The World Travel and Tourism Council (WTTC) reported in 2019 that the travel and tourism industry in Bangladesh directly generated 1,180,500 jobs in 2018 or 1.9% of the country's total employment.
 According to the same report, Bangladesh experiences around 125,000 international tourist arrivals per year.
-Domestic spending generated 97.7 per cent of direct travel and tourism gross domestic product (GDP) in 2012.
+Domestic spending generated 97.7% of direct travel and tourism gross domestic product (GDP) in 2012.